By blog team member, Kiran. To learn more about Kiran, check out our team page!

 5. Health Starts Here.
 One day while gazing at the prepared foods, I discovered this deal: 4 for $4 Health Starts Here foods.
 While I’m not always 100% sold on buying just any prepared foods, I do feel good about theirs because they’re typically made with whole foods, they contain healthy fats (nuts, seeds, avocados – no oils added), and more.

-You can find out more here regarding what their definition is, but in a nutshell, you get to choose 4 varieties for just $4.
+In a nutshell, you get to choose 4 varieties for just $4.
 I’ve gotten everything from quinoa burgers to roasted beets, kale/quinoa salad mixture, an almond butter/kale/cabbage salad, and more.
 It’s a great way to try out different foods (which may give you inspiration in your own cooking!) for a low price.

 6. Stack your coupons.
 I must say that I have not done this a lot myself, but I know they allow it.
 Basically you can download coupons from their website then look up the product online, and see if you can find more coupons for the same product.
 Couple them together and you can get some great deals.
 Note: Different stores have different policies for this.
 So be sure to inquire within your local store.